lucianoviola/lucianoviola.github.io/about/index.md

 After one year of rigorous self-study, I got offered a job as Data Scientist at a leading analytics startup in Brazil.

-### My goals for 2018:
-- Make 5 contributions to Pandas and Scikit-learn
-- Finish top 5% in a Kaggle competition

 {% include image.html img="images/meatgoogle.jpg" title="title for image" caption="Sunny evening @ Google West Campus, Mountain View (CA)"%}